-Battling a bacterial threatJanuary 2nd, 2013 in Medical research /
+Battling a bacterial threatJanuary 2nd, 2013 by Alvin Powell in Medical research /

 Michael Gilmore, who organized the Harvard-wide Program on Antibiotic Resistance and whose lab in May announced it had decoded the genome of the 12 known VRSA strains in the United States, said the group is taking a diversified approach to meet the challenge of antibiotic resistance.
 Credit: Jon Chase/Harvard Staff Photographer